MateuszJanda/genetic-scii/README.md

 Reduced just enough so as to best fit into the given size convert orig.jpg -resize 64x64 shrink.jpg

-Fore new size (ignore aspect ratio) convert orig.jpg -resize 400x400\! shrink.jpg
+For new size (ignore aspect ratio) convert orig.jpg -resize 400x400\! shrink.jpg

 Change RGB to grayscale